 Ashmole's vexation with Hester Tradescant was doubtless caused in part by her practice of selling off bits of the Ark after her husband's death.
 With little or no means of support, she might have been forced to sell some pieces in order to survive.
 Ashmole's troubles with the widow came to a quick end, however, when she ended up face down and dead in a shallow pond on her own property.
 The strange circumstances of her death were quickly forgotten and Ashmole got the collection.

 After acquiring the Tradescant Ark, Ashmole cut a deal with Oxford to house the collection, and to construct a special building for it.
 In 1675, Oxford agreed, and the result was the Ashmolean (not Tradescant) Museum.
 Ashmole intended to contribute his own collection as well, of coins, medals, and seals, but a fire ate his collection in 1679.
+One item he did manage to contribute, which long outlasted ephemera such as the mermaid's hand, was a bestiary.
+The Ashmole Bestiary is still in the collection of the Bodleian Library at Oxford.

 Compared to other collections, the specimens initially housed in the Ashmolean Museum were unremarkable, but this museum had a significant innovation: its criteria for admission.
 To explore a cabinet of curiosities in the Renaissance or Enlightenment, you typically had to know somebody.
 But anybody who could scrape together sixpence — about the price of a pound of butter — could see the Ark's goodies.
 The egalitarian admission practice started by the Tradescants continued at the Ashmolean Museum.
 Continental Europeans were shocked to learn that even "country folk" who could pay admission were allowed in.